 Willow is a Canadian PropSharing investment platform that allows people to invest in properties like they’d invest in stocks.

 Referral campaigns like this one are great examples of how to do it right.
 A subject line to elicit an open, followed by a catchy headline to capture the reader’s attention host the perfect stage for the referral program details.

-While we like everything about this email including the concise copy that is focussed on the reader’s benefit, we got to admit that the green colored background does hurt the eye more than it helps.
+While we like everything about this email, including the concise copy focussing on the reader’s benefit, we have to admit that the green colored background does hurt the eye more than it helps.

 Image source: Netflix

 It was awesome to see Netflix’s video share promoting its upcoming Resident Evil series movie on the professional platform, which showed awesome engagement.

 A little over 20K+ likes and 300+ comments (including those from concerned young parents) and that too on a supposedly strictly-professionals-only platform, is no joke.
 Especially for content of under 80 words that wouldn’t take more than 10 mins to punch in.
 All in all, LinkedIn’s organic reach leveraged very well!